How to Create a Focal Point in a Room and 15+ Wood Feature Wall Ideas to Update Any Space

 In that case, it’s important to create your own focal point.

-so, how can you make a focal point?
+So, how can you make a focal point if your room doesn’t have one?

 Here are some ways to make a focal point in a room that doesn’t have any of the focal points listed above.

-This is definitely the easiest way to get a focal point.
-I’d choose the biggest wall in the room and pick a dark or saturated color to paint it.
+Painting one wall with a bold color is definitely the easiest way to get a focal point.
+I’d choose the biggest wall in the room and pick a dark or saturated color (like one of these green colors or one of these dark paint color ideas) to paint it.
 This plan can’t go wrong!

 Art always makes such an impact in a room.
 You could hang one giant piece of art behind a sofa or have an entire wall dedicated to tons of art.
 Art lets your personality shine through while also creating a focal point in the room.